Thursday & Friday

 12am & 12pmET

-Dr.Bernie & Lionel share expert advice on topics around Health and Healing.
-Their messages of hope, happiness and love are extended to all who seek a whole person approach for living life fully.
+Dr.Bernie shares his stories and expert advice on topics around Health and Healing.
+Bernie’s messages of hope, happiness and love are extended to all who seek a whole person approach for living life fully.
 Deborah Beauvais is honored to bring a feminine perspective to the show.
+Bernie’s guests are in the health and healing genre.
 Topics range from Bernie’s amazing journey of life to his books and favorite authors’ quotes, to God and everything in between.

-Broadcasts Weekly Wednesday through Friday 12am & 12pmET
+Broadcasts Weekly Thursday & Friday 12am & 12pmET

 Dr. Bernie’s Guest This Week